Kratovo, North Macedonia

 Kratovo (Кратово [ˈkratɔvɔ]) is a small town in North Macedonia.
 It is the seat of Kratovo Municipality.
 It lies on the western slopes of Mount Osogovo at an altitude of 600 m above sea level.
 Having a mild and pleasant climate, it is located in the crater of an extinct volcano.
 It is known for its bridges and towers.

 History

 Early Middle Ages

-In the Roman period there was a settlement called Tranatura located within the modern city municipality.
+In the Roman period, there was a settlement called Tranatura located within the modern city municipality.
 There was a mine nearby and the town was the seat of local authorities.
-No remains of the settlement has been found, however, remnants of Roman fortification were found on Zdravče kamen hill above the town.
+No remains of the settlement have been found, however, remnants of Roman fortification were found on Zdravče kamen hill above the town.
 Byzantine and Bulgarian Empires ruled the area subsequently.